 - Some modern agricultural activities

 By working with landowners, farmers, and contractors we are able to care for our monuments.
-We also work in partnership with organisations such as the National Trust, the Forestry Commission and Natural England to find the best management solution for each monument.
+We also work in partnership with organisations such as the National Trust, Forestry England and Natural England to find the best management solution for each monument.